Columbia, SC Workers’ Compensation Lawyers

 For serious disfigurement to the face, head, neck, or other body parts that must be exposed for employment, a Workers’ Compensation judge may award up to 50 weeks of payment.

 If a worker is fatally injured on-the-job, their spouse, children, or other dependents may be eligible to receive death benefits, depending on the total compensation based on the employee’s average weekly wage, and funds that can help pay for an employee’s funeral expenses of up to $2,500.
 There are some exceptions to this rule.
 For example, if an employee received Workers’ Compensation benefits before their death, or if the death benefits are to be paid to nonresident aliens.

 Injured workers who are unable to return to their normal job are eligible to receive certain services that can help them find new employment in a different line of work.

 South Carolina’s Workers’ Compensation system provides a variety of benefits to injured workers and their families.
-To learn more about how our Workers’ Compensation lawyers in South Carolina can help, call Chappell, Smith & Arden today at 803-929-3600 or contact us online.
+To learn more about how our Workers’ Compensation lawyers in South Carolina can help, call Chappell Smith & Arden, P.A. today at 803-929-3600 or contact us online.
 We have several offices throughout the state to serve injured workers in in Lexington County, Richland County, Sumter County, Aiken County, Florence County, Lancaster County, York County, Orangeburg County, Kershaw County, and Newberry County, as well as the towns of Columbia, Lexington, Irmo, Chapin, Rock Hill, Aiken, Sumter, Newberry, Florence, and Spartanburg, and throughout South Carolina.